 I can just look at it and drool!

-Bacon Wrapped Backstrap is delicious with corn on the cob, mashed potatoes or potatoes baked with bacon and cheddar cheese, and baked beans.
+Bacon Wrapped Backstrap is delicious with corn on the cob, mashed potatoes or potatoes baked with bacon and cheddar cheese, and a side of baked beans.
 Try our Venison Baked Beans recipe.
 It is fantastic with Bacon Wrapped Backstrap!

 The good, the bad, and the delicious…